IBM-Bluemix-Docs/cloud-object-storage-infrastructure/desktop-clients.md

 ## Cloudberry

-Cloudberry is a flexible backup utility that allows users to back up some or all of a local filesystem to an S3 API compatible {{site.data.keyword.cos_short}} system.
+Cloudberry is a flexible backup utility that allows users to back up some or all of a local file system to an S3 API compatible {{site.data.keyword.cos_short}} system.
 It can be configured to be run either manually or scheduled based on need, and can backup different directories to different buckets if needed.
 Cloudberry can be downloaded from [cloudberrylab.com](http://www.cloudberrylab.com/).

 When configuring Cloudberry, select 'S3 Compatible' from the list of options, not 'Amazon S3' or 'SoftLayer'.
 {:tip}